adamsilver/fdpb/03-Book-A-Flight.md

 ## 2. Choosing when to fly

 Dates are hard[^5].
 Different time zones, formats, delimitters, days in the month, length of a year, daylight savings and on and on.
 It's hard work designing all of this complexity out of an interface.

 Traditionally 3 select boxes, for day, month and year are used to enter dates.
-One of the redeeming qualities of select boxes is that they stop users entering wrong information.
-In the case of dates, even *this* doesn't hold up.
-That's because a user can, for example, select *31 February 2017* which is, of course, not a valid date.
+Admittedly, we've just discussed the cons of select boxes, but it must be said, that one of their redeeming qualities is that they stop users from entering wrong information.
+But in the case of dates, even this quality isn't redeemable.
+This is because a user can, for example, select *31 February 2017* which is not a valid date.

 ![Select boxes for dates](./images/date-select.png) [https://www.gov.uk/state-pension-age/y/age]

-The other reason select boxes are used, is to avoid the problem of formats.
+The other reason select boxes are used is to avoid the problem of formats.
 Some dates start with month, others with day.
 Some delimit dates with slashes, others with dashes.
 We simply can't accurately determine the user's intent based on what they enter.
 Therefore, we can't be as forgiving as we would like to be.

 But let's step back a moment.
 Before designing a date component, we first should understand what type of date we're asking for.
 The Goverment Digital Services (GDS) talks about this in their Service Manual[^6].
 It says ‘the way you should ask for dates depends on the types of date you’re asking for’.
 There are 3 main types of date.
 We'll step through each in turn, to see if one of those suits the problem we're trying to solve.